PrioVar/PrioVar/README.md

 # PRIOVAR
-PRIOVAR is a robust platform designed to streamline your data analysis processes using the latest in container technology and a powerful blend of backend services.
+PrioVar is a cutting-edge bioinformatics application tailored for genetic research centers.
+It boasts a suite of advanced features including variant prioritization, leveraging a novel machine learning scoring system, and comprehensive variant annotation.
+PrioVar integrates unique LLM features; one utilizes RAG for searching the PubMed database, while another facilitates knowledge graph retrieval from the Neo4j database.
+This robust platform is engineered to streamline data analysis processes, utilizing state-of-the-art container technology and a potent mix of backend services, making it a powerhouse for genetic data management and research.

 ## 🐳 Docker Installation
 To set up PRIOVAR using Docker, follow these steps to build and run the services: